SharePoint/sp-dev-docs/docs/solution-guidance/Customize-a-SharePoint-page-by-using-remote-provisioning-and-CSS.md

 # Customize a SharePoint page by using remote provisioning and CSS

 You can use cascading style sheets (CSS) to customize SharePoint rich text fields and web part zones.
-To customize rich text fields, you can do this right in the page you're editing.
+To customize rich text fields, you can do this right on the page you're editing.
 For web part zones, you can use the Script Editor web part to add HTML or scripts, or associate a CSS style sheet.

 For a code sample that is associated with this article, see [Branding.AlternateCSSAndSiteLogo](https://github.com/SharePoint/PnP/tree/master/Samples/Branding.AlternateCSSAndSiteLogo) in the Office 365 Developer Patterns and Practices project on GitHub.